sergiocollado/potpourri/aws_notes.md

 It also have STS(Security Token Service), is somewhat similar to Kerberos, in the sense it can expire AWS resource access.

-Best Practices:

--Once you created the Master account, create an IAM_root_account, to access your thing, this is actually a safe/falloff measurement.
--Create master accounts, for the groups: Production, Dev, Test.

 Policies examples: